 By: Gary Buchannan

 You'll have to fish your spoon down to within 10 feet of the bottom, so troll with a heavy nylon line (at least 25-pound-test) weighted with heavy sinkers tied above the lure.
-For very deep water you'll need a line made of monel metal or copper wire to sink the lure deep enough.
-A short stiff glass rod and a surf-casting type of reel will handle the nylon line with its sinkers for semi-deep trolling.
-For the metal line you'll need a special windlass-type reel and a special 2-foot-long rod that's mostly handle and reel-seat.
-Once you've gotten a fish, keep trolling over the same spot and the chances are you'll pick up another on each pass because Lakers frequently remain in schools.
+For very deep water, you'll need a line made of Monel metal or copper wire to sink the lure deep enough.
+A short, stiff glass rod and a surf-casting type of reel will handle the nylon line with its sinkers for semi-deep trolling.
+For the metal line, you'll need a special windlass-type reel and a special 2-foot-long rod that's mostly handle and reel-seat.
+Once you've got a fish, keep trolling over the same spot, and the chances are you'll pick up another on each pass because Lakers frequently remain in schools.

 The Indians, using lures made of shells, had a method of catching Lakers when they weren't biting, and it still works for anglers who are familiar with it.
 Anchor your boat directly over the deep Trout hole, put a slice of panfish on the hook of your spoon, and lower the lure until it rests on the bottom.
 Let it rest a few seconds, then raise it a few feet with a hard, fast jerk.
 Let it settle back, jerk it up again and repeat.
 On one of these jerks: you'll feel a fish.
 Why?
 Your fluttering lure attracts the school of Lake Trout, and they cluster over it, sniffing it in curiosity.
 One of them eventually might grab it.
 Even if he doesn't, it won't be long before one will get in the way of the hook when you jerk it upward—and you'll have Lake Trout for dinner!